-Are you a passionate community leader living in the Murray-Darling Basin?
+Are you a passionate emerging leader living in the Murray-Darling Basin?

 The Rivers Fellowship program gives leaders practical skills to campaign for healthier rivers.
 You'll learn strategy, messaging, lobbying, advocacy and community mobilisation so you can run local campaigns in your area.